StephenWinters95/Arduino/README.md

 # Arduino
-Just soe basic Arduino code for home projects
+Just some basic Arduino code for home projects